 SIPconnect 2.0 defines two call-forwarding procedures for DID calls; the SIP-PBX can forward the call either by responding to the incoming INVITE request with a 302 Moved Temporarily response that redirects the call to the forward-to number, or by sending a new INVITE request to the forward-to number.

-For the 302-response case, the host service provider consumes the response, and forwards the call by updating the INVITE Request-URI to identify the forward-to user.
-It should be noted that there are certain call-diversion features, such as simultaneous ringing, that cannot be supported using the 302-respose mechanism.

-For the "new-INVITE" case, the SIP-PBX must populate the new INVITE request as follows:

-The Request-URI must contain the forward-to TN

-The From header must contain the original calling TN

-The P-Asserted-Identity header must contains the SIP-PBX forwarding TN

-The History-Info header must record the forwarding event

-SIPconnect 2.0 does not place any requirements on populating the To header, so presumably it contains the original called TN.

 Adding "div" PASSporT when SIP-PBX diverts call via 3xx Response

 Figure 4 illustrates how "div" PASSporT can be utilized to provide end-to-end call authentication when a SIP-PBX diverts a DID call by sending a 302 Moved Temporarily response to the host SP to establish the forwarding leg of the call.